 “I got sincerely lucky,” she says.
 “After that first frightening phone call, every other piece of facts I had after that became notable news.”

-Dr. Peled wore her strolling garments to her radiation remedies and ran each day afterwards.
+Dr. Peled wore her strolling garments to her radiation remedies and ran each day afterward.

 She finished radiation in March and ran the 10K the following month.